rachelandrew/grid-by-example/issues/index.md

 However the specification isn't without issues, and if you find issues, and can put together a simple case that demonstrates the problem (or can describe it to me so I can build one) then I'll post it here.
 It's really important that we - the folk who use these specifications - do engage with them, and instead of grumbling when something doesn't work as we want, put together use cases of these problems.

+## Subgrids

+Level 1 of the spec currently defines a [subgrid](http://dev.w3.org/csswg/css-grid/#subgrids) keyword.
+It is currently At risk" of being moved to level two and has not been implemented in Blink.
+The subgrid keyword would enable a nested grid to follow the same grid as the parent.
+[This example](/examples/code/layout6.html) demonstrates a problem that I believe it would solve.
+As the nested grids have to define their own grid, if we use fraction units for the columns, the fractions are calculated from a different width than those of the parent.

 ## The gutter problem

 I've already discussed this issue on www-style, however one issue I've found is when using Grid's ability to create an implicit grid, I lose the ability to have fixed size 'gutter' rows or columns.
 If you take a look at [example 10](/examples/#example10) when I add my area 'e' it creates an implicit grid track.
 What I would really like to happen is for it to create both the grid track to hold the content AND a gutter track to match those above.

 The same issue can be seen in my [16 column grid example](http://gridbyexample.com/examples/code/layout4.html).
 I have to explicitly create rows and gutter rows on my grid, otherwise I would lose the spacing.

-This issue could be solved by having a method of repeating a pattern for auto rows, or by having `column-gap` and `row-gap` properties in the same way that multi-column layout does for `column-gap`.
+This issue could be solved by having `column-gap` and `row-gap` properties in the same way that multi-column layout does for `column-gap`.
 I think the latter would work in the majority of cases and save developers needing to account for gutter columns in their grid systems.
 However the `column-gap` and `row-gap` properties have been moved to level 2 of the spec.

+### UPDATE

+The `auto` keyword will help with this issue as now we can repeat a pattern an automatic number of times.
+That pattern could include a row track plus a gutter track.

 ## An issue of naming